 Mental Wellbeing Impact Assessment

-Mental Wellbeing Impact Assessment (MWIA) is a systematic approach to assessing how proposals, programs, services, employers and projects can capitalise on opportunities to promote mental wellbeing, minimise risks to wellbeing and identify ways to measure success in achieving wellbeing.
-The MWIA uses Health Impact Assessment methods but focuses on the factors that are known to promote and protect mental wellbeing:
+The Mental Wellbeing Impact Assessment (MWIA) is a systematic approach to promote wellbeing, minimise risks to wellbeing, and identify ways to measure success in achieving wellbeing.

 - a sense of control over one’s life including having choices and skills

 - opportunities to participate, for example in making decisions or through work

 The MWIA toolkit, guidance and reports are available on the Health Impact Assessment Gateway.

 The update of the capacity building project outlines the mental health and wellbeing events and training delivered in 2016.